 In my experience the lights are useful right out of the box and don’t cast a green tint on your subjects.

 The AL-MX is approximately 2.5 times more powerful when it comes to maximum brightness compared to the AL-M9.

 Furthermore, the AL-MX features a boost mode, which adds an extra 30% to the maximum brightness in intervals of 60 seconds at a time.

-The extra makes the AL-MX more versatile in low lighting conditions, and also more useful as a small run and gun keylight.
-Place it on a lightweight light stand, and then you can use the AL-M9 as a fill or backlight.
+The extra makes the AL-MX more versatile in low-lighting conditions and also more useful as a small run and gun keylight.
+Place it on a lightweight light stand, then use the AL-M9 as a fill or backlight.

 The AL-MX has 128 SMD bulbs compared to only 9 SMD LED bulbs of the AL-M9.
 This not only makes the AL-MX much brighter but also creates better shadows.

-The AL-M9 casts multiple shadows, which doesn’t look good if your subject is standing close to a wall.
+The AL-M9 casts multiple shadows, which looks bad if your subject stands close to a wall.